Report litter and dog fouling »

 Where can I get fined?

-If you drop litter in any open-air public place in the district then you will be liable to the £75 fine.
+If you drop litter in any open-air public place in the district then you will be liable to be served with a fixed penalty of up to £100.
 In order to make sure that you do not become liable for a fine, always place your litter in a nearby litterbin.
 If there is no litterbin around, then you must take the litter home with you and dispose of it correctly.

 Pay your penalty notice online »